textileio/community/docs/powergate/testnet.md

 Syncing a new Lotus node from genesis can take a considerable time.
 The current `testnet` network is providing snapshots of the VM state every 6hrs, which means, in the worst case, syncing 6hs of new blocks.
 Bootstraping the Lotus node from a snapshot implies complete trust in the party who generated the snapshot, so this is a pragmatic solution for getting up to speed fast.
 Depending on your use case you should consider the security risks of accepting snapshots from trusted parties.

 In order to boostrap from a snapshot in `testnet`, download the [snapshot CAR file](https://very-temporary-spacerace-chain-snapshot.s3-us-west-2.amazonaws.com/Spacerace_stateroots_snapshot_latest.car).
-This file is mantained up to date by Protocol Labs.
+This file is maintained up to date by Protocol Labs.
 We're going to assume this CAR file was downloaded to your local path: `/home/myuser/snapshots/Spacerace_stateroots_snapshot_latest.car`.

 You should edit the `docker/docker-compose.yaml` file adding two lines: